What are the major changes in income tax through Finance Act 2021 for personal and corporate taxpayers in Bangladesh?

 Section 82C: Minimum Tax

-A minor change has been proposed in section 82C.
+A minor change has been made in section 82C.
 The minimum tax rate on gross receipts shall be 0.25% instead of 0.50% in case of individual other than individual engaged in mobile phone operation or in the manufacturing of cigarette, bidi, chewing tobacco, smokeless tobacco or any other tobacco products, having gross receipts BDT 3crore or more.

 And any more major changes in income tax…